MACE-App/MACE/README.md

 - Git-ready new projects: adds `.gitignore`/`.gitattributes` so your edits are tracked (use **File ▸ Make Project Git-Ready** for existing projects)
 - Auto-download mSCP rules from GitHub on launch, with optional beta OS versions from mSCP dev branches
 - Save the last audit to the project so it can be reloaded without re-running
-- Release channel selection: Alpha, Beta, Stable
+- Release channel selection: Beta, Stable
 - Application logging console with real-time logs, export, and log levels
 - Advanced options: clear cache, reset Python/Ruby environments, open data folder